Depression before joint replacement, depression after joint replacement

 - Patients with moderate anxiety or depression had an increased probability of wound complications after a hip replacement.

 - They were more likely to be readmitted for a wound complication and had an increased duration of hospital stay by 0·19 days.
 Estimated associations between anxiety/depression and surgical complications were consistent across all four types of operations and for each measure of anxiety and/or depression.(3)

 It is somewhat assumed that a patient with significant joint pain will have a happy disposition once that knee pain is alleviated to their, the patient’s, satisfaction.
 This is not the case for many patients.
 Now doctors are trying to figure out the cause and effect and one thing they are finding is that joint replacement does not reduce mental health concerns.

-New research in the medical journal Aging and Mental Health says: “Total Joint Replacement patients did not show any clinically meaningful reductions in symptoms of depression or anxiety, following surgery.“3
+Research in the medical journal Aging and Mental Health says: “Total Joint Replacement patients did not show any clinically meaningful reductions in symptoms of depression or anxiety, following surgery.“(4)

 Doctors in Denmark all suggest that patients with psychiatric disorders tend to do worse than patients without a psychiatric diagnosis when undergoing total hip arthroplasty (replacement) or total knee arthroplasty (replacement).